00Jkack/00Jkack.github.io/README.md

 Co-founder and Production Lead at **Eye Proxy LLC** — a dashcam startup.
 Filed provisional U.S. patent (2025).
 Coordinated and collaborated with every engineer on the project.
 Co-designed PCB, built the enclosure, and authored 90%+ of company design and legal documentation.

-Currently onboarding with NAVSEA Crane, ongoing 7 months - I am open for more oppurtunities.
+Currently onboarding with **Naval Surface Warfare Centers**, ongoing 7 months - I am open for more oppurtunities.

 Previously two years at **AMETEK Sunpower** doing R&D on cryocooler controllers — hardware testing, firmware testing, ESD compliance, desgined a 600W test-load, maintained user manuals, component-lifecycle tracking, and a 358-procedure test automation app that supported production rate, mitigated production error, and cut per-procedure time by 95%.